Author: Philip Gourevitch

 Publisher: LawTech Publishing Group

-This text is designed to provide an overview and practical understanding of the processes, theories and investigative techniques of Cold Case Investigations, as well as operative and sequential procedures that lead to successful closure of Cold Cases.
+This text is designed to provide students with an overview and practical understanding of the processes, theories and investigative techniques of Cold Case Investigations.
+Operative and sequential procedures that lead to successful closure of Cold Cases will also be examined.
 Covered areas include; development of cold case units, solvability factors, review and evaluation of evidence, and the basic and advanced technological methods employed by Cold Case squads.
+This textbook is appropriate for criminal justice, criminal investigation, and homeland security programs.
+It is also suited for programs in emergency management, corporate security, psychology, emergency medical services and healthcare, police academy programs, and continuing professional development.